Friday, June 11, 2021

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archives

-The distinction of being the first railroad in Centre County goes to the Bellefonte & Snow Shoe Railroad.
-Constructed in 1858-1859, its construction was revolutionary for the region, as previously passengers and goods could only move as fast as canal boats or dirt roads could take them.
-Built primarily to haul coal from mines around Snow Shoe to markets in Bellefonte, the route quickly garnered attention as an attraction for its scenic views as the tracks switchbacked up the rugged Allegheny Front.
-While the route was scenic, steep grades, sharp curves, high embankments, and numerous bridges spanning over deep hollows posed significant challenges and dangers for those traveling the route.
+The Bellefonte and Snow Shoe Railroad has the distinction of being the first railroad in Centre County.
+Constructed in 1858-1859, it revolutionized transportation in the region, as previously passengers and goods could only move as fast as canal boats or dirt roads would allow them.
+Built primarily to haul coal from mines around Snow Shoe to markets in Bellefonte, the route quickly garnered attention as an attraction for its scenic views as the tracks switch-backed up the rugged Allegheny Front.
+While the route was scenic, steep grades, sharp curves, and numerous expansive bridges over deep hollows, posed a constant hazard for those traveling the route.

 Wood was the material of choice for 19th Century railroads both for infrastructure and equipment.
-Wood was both economical, and for the time, adequate for the relatively lightweight engines and cars.
-On the Bellefonte & Snow Shoe, all of the railroad’s bridges and trestles were wooden structures.
+It was both economical, and for the time, adequate for the relatively lightweight engines and cars.
+On the Bellefonte & Snow Shoe, all of the railroad’s 19 bridges and trestles were wooden structures.
 One of the most prominent was the trestle at Miller's Spring, located just a mile east from station in Snow Shoe.
 It stretched 650 feet long and towered 65 feet above the ground.
-It would be here that one of the worst railroad incidents in Centre County would transpire.

 The railroad's trestle over the South Fork of Beech Creek